eclipse-hono/hono/site/content/user-guide/secure_communication.md

 ## Dispatch Router

-The dispatch router by default tries to read its configuration from `/etc/qpid-dispatch/qdrouterd.conf`.
+The Dispatch Router by default tries to read its configuration from `/etc/qpid-dispatch/qdrouterd.conf`.
 The default configuration included with the Dispatch Router Docker image can be replaced by means of *mounting a volume* during startup of the Docker image.
 Please refer to the [Docker documentation for details regarding how to create and use volumes](https://docs.docker.com/engine/tutorials/dockervolumes/).

 Regarding the TLS configuration, the needed demo keys and certificates are available in the `/etc/hono/certs` folder of the Docker image.